altfatterz/learning-kafka/spring-kafka/ccloud-demo/README.md

 14. Get the client configuration from https://confluent.cloud

 Go to `Cluster --> Clients` and in the `Select configuration to copy into your client code` select your client type.
-In this example a Spring Boot configuration was used copied into the `/src/main/resources/applicaiton.yaml`
+In this example a Spring Boot configuration was used copied into the `/src/main/resources/application.properties`

 ### Connect via `kafka-console-producer` or `kafka-console-consumer`

-1. Get the client configuration from https://confluent.cloud
+1. Get the `client.properties` from https://confluent.cloud

-Go to `Cluster --> CLI and Tools`
+Go to `Cluster --> CLI and Tools` (Select `Java`)

 2. Export the cluster host name and topic